angelstudio/FindSurface-HoloLensDemo-UWP/README.md

 ## About the Source Codes

 This application source code is based on a [DX11 template app](https://docs.microsoft.com/windows/mixed-reality/creating-a-holographic-directx-project) source code.
-The change that has been made is as follows:
+The changes that have been made are as follows:

 | File/folder | Action | Description |
 |-------------|--------|-------------|